storacha/specs/w3-blob.md

 ### Put Blob Subject

-The subject field SHOULD be [`did:key`] corresponding to the [Ed25519] private key that is first 32 bytes of the blob [multihash].
+The subject field SHOULD be [`did:key`] corresponding to the [Ed25519] private key that is last 32 bytes of the blob [multihash].

 ### Put Blob Metadata

-Metadata MUST contain `keys` field with an object value that contains [`did:key`] subject as key and corresponding private key as bytes as a value.
+Metadata MUST contain `keys` field with an object value that contains [`did:key`] subject as key and corresponding private key bytes as a value.

+### Put Blob URL

+Destination `url` MUST be specified in the arguments and it MUST be an endpoint that can accept HTTP PUT request.

-### Put Blob Address
+### Put Blob Headers

-Destination address `url` and required `headers` MUST be specified in the arguments.
+The `headers` map MUST be specified in the arguments.
+It MUST have string keys corresponding to header names and string values corresponding to header values.

+### Put Blob Body

+The `body` argument MUST be an object with `digest` and `size` fields describing the content of the request body.

 ### Put Blob Receipt